Rectal Bleeding Overview

 Rectal Bleeding Causes

 There are a variety of causes of rectal bleeding.
-Common causes include hemorrhoids, anal fissure, diverticulosis, infection, inflammation (IBD, Crohn's disease, ulcerative colitis), angiodysplasia.
-Other causes of rectal bleeding include polyps, tumors, trauma, an upper gastrointestinal source, and Meckel diverticulum (a rare condition that occurs in less than 2% of the population.)
+Common causes include hemorrhoids, anal fissure, diverticulosis, infection, inflammation (IBD, Crohn's disease, colitis), angiodysplasia.
+Other causes of rectal bleeding include polyps, tumors, trauma, an upper gastrointestinal source, and Meckel diverticulum.

 Must Read Articles Related to Rectal Bleeding